top of page

 About Me.

-As a student studying Interior Architecture and Design at Arts University Bournemouth, my passion lies in creating playful, avant-garde designs that reimagine the future.
-I strive to create spaces that seamlessly integrate brand identity and user experience, emphasizing architecture as a dynamic journey rather than a fixed concept.
+Interior Architecture and Design graduate from the Arts University Bournemouth.
+My passion lies in creating playful, avant-garde designs that reimagine the future.
+I strive to create spaces that seamlessly integrate brand identity and user experience, emphasising architecture as a dynamic journey rather than a fixed concept.

 NIHR & WESSEX RESEARCH BUSES